 - Saturn – The 10th and 4th houses represent the victory/success conditions for the favorite and underdog.
 Saturn, the ruler of the 4th, is in the 10th Since Saturn represents the archetype of defense, Ali’s win condition was dependent on a strategy of defense.

 - Path of the Moon – The Moon’s movement is one of the most significant testimonies involved in judging the outcome as it represents the flow of the game.
 Usually, only 3-5 degrees of movement is allowed so we judge the nature of the aspects the Moon makes as it moves through those parameters.
 Here, the Moon aspects Mercury (opposition), Venus’ antiscion (sextile), Uranus (opposition) and finally Mars’ antiscion (sextile).
 These aspects reflect how Foreman took the upper hand in the beginning (Mercury, Venus aspects) and the eventual change in momentum to the underdog (Uranus, Mars aspects).
-The last aspect of the Moon is the most important and can determine the outcome of the game.
+These last two aspects were huge and determined outcome (upset – Uranus) of the contest.
 With the last aspect to Mars, the Moon was aspecting the ruler of the 7th house, the underdog.

 Cumulatively, these testimonies paint a picture that is overwhelmingly for the underdog.